 The Reference Code is a value that corresponds to the transaction reference in CyberSource.
-You can find out more here under the "Merchant Reference Code" section.
+You can find out more here under the "Merchant Reference Code" section in Table 3.

 The Production Status must be set to "Live" in order to process credit cards.
 On "Test" mode, credit cards will not be charged.

 2. Payment Information

 Match your form's fields to the payment information required by CyberSource.
 In most cases, all fields will be "defined in the form," so you'll be able to select the corresponding fields in the drop-down menu.

 If certain information isn't collected in the form, you can choose to provide that information here, by choosing the "defined here" option in the drop-down menu and entering the value in the text input.